 iRAP CEO Rob McInerney said UNGRSW is an important advocacy platform for the global effort to save lives and reduce injuries, and the 2019 week from 6-12 May stands to be particularly powerful with the theme #SpeakUp.

-“In the lead up to May, we call on all RAP partners and the community to join the world-wide movement – to #SpeakUp and assess the safety of their journey, #SpeakUp and record their demands for 3-star or better road infrastructure and #SpeakUp to urge decision-makers to make a pledge and act,” Mr McInerney said.
+“In the lead up to May, we call on all RAP partners and the community to join the world-wide movement – to #SpeakUp and assess the safety of their journey, #SpeakUp and record their demands for 3-star or better road infrastructure and #SpeakUp and urge decision-makers to make a pledge and act,” Mr McInerney said.

 With road fatalities still climbing, the UN Decade of Action for Road Safety nearing completion, the World Health Organisation’s introduction of star rating criteria for all countries to report to, as well as the establishment of United Nations Global Road Safety Performance Targets, it is a pivotal time for securing continued commitment and action.